Childcare Center COVID-19 Reopening Guidelines

 - How do we assure parents/guardians/families that we are doing all we can to prevent the spread of COVID-19 at our childcare center?

 - What are the best practices for the drop-off and pick-up of children at childcare centers or daycares during COVID-19?

 - What do we do if a child or childcare worker has tested positive for or has a suspected case of COVID-19?

-With these questions in mind, AIHA has created this “Reopening: Guidance for Childcare Centers” guide to offer practical advice for how to resume childcare services during COVID-19 safely.
+With these questions in mind, AIHA has created this “Back to Work Safely: Guidance for Childcare Centers, 2nd edition” guide to offer practical advice for how to resume childcare services during COVID-19 safely.
 The guidance borrows from the latest advice given by the Centers for Disease Control and Prevention (CDC), as well as expert advice from other leading health, government, and childcare organizations.

 These reopening guidelines share actional steps and recommendations to protect children who receive childcare services, including information on the following key areas:

 - What should a childcare center owner, daycare provider, or similar childcare services professional do to protect themselves, children, and families from COVID-19?

 - Guidance on how to enable physical distancing in childcare environments, including recommendations for how to structure childcare classes and ways to limit the mixing of children